michaelfsilva/marvel-api-v2/README.md

 $ java -jar marvel-api-0.0.1-SNAPSHOT.jar
 ```

+Request a Bearer token by sending a post request to http://localhost:8080/login with user "test" and password "marvel"
-Access http://localhost:8080/api/characters/ with user "test" and password "marvel" to see a list of characters.
+Then access http://localhost:8080/api/characters/ with the generated Bearer token to see a list of characters.

 ## API Documentation